 When we improv players made sure that our pattern passes had been received, we were amazed at how complex a game of “You” we could successfully play.
 In the same way, faithfully using all three steps of the ask, tell, ask model allows us to check that our teaching and facilitation as been received and understood, allowing us to create complex and successful active learning at our meetings.

-More of my experiences and takeaways for event professionals from the wonderful five-day improv and mindfulness workshop Mindful Play, Playful Mind, held June 8-13 2016, at Mere Point on the beautiful Maine coast — followed by their relevance to event design (red).
+I have learned so many lessons from improv.
+Here are more of my experiences and takeaways for event professionals from the wonderful five-day improv and mindfulness workshop Mindful Play, Playful Mind, held June 8-13 2016, at Mere Point on the beautiful Maine coast — followed by their relevance to event design (red).
 (Here’s Part 1.)

-The YOU game In the YOU game, participants stand in a circle and create — by saying YOU and pointing to someone — patterns of categories, such as people’s names or breeds of dogs, around the circle.
+In the YOU game, participants stand in a circle and create — by saying YOU and pointing to someone — patterns of categories, such as people’s names or breeds of dogs, around the circle.
 (Detailed description & instructions can be found here.)
 When you have several different patterns going around simultaneously, things get hectic.
 When we add people moving to the next person’s place in the pattern while playing, things get…demanding!
 The game vividly drives home this golden rule: When communicating, make sure that your message is received!
 When everyone successfully implements this rule, the YOU game flows despite complexity.
 And when we slip up, the patterns mysteriously disappear…

 Successful event professionals learn the importance of this golden rule early!
 Another way to think about and practice this rule is the ask, tell, ask formulation.

-Status I have written about status in both my books, as it’s an important aspect of event design—and improv.
+I have written about status in both my books, as it’s an important aspect of event design—and improv.
 At the workshop we played several improv games that explored status and allowed us to practice taking status roles and working to change our own or other’s status.
-One example was a two-person scene played over and over again with the same dialog:
+One example was a two-person scene we played over and over again with the same dialog:

-Player 1: Hello.
-Player 2: Hello.
-Player 1: Been waiting long?
-Player 2: Ages.
+Player1: Hello.
+Player2: Hello.
+Player1: Been waiting long?
+Player2: Ages.